biadelmiro/UDACITY_intro_to_javascript_course/README.md

 - You can access the console by opening the developer tools by usually right clicking the page and selecting inspect
 - Once open, navigate to the console tab
 - Alternatively, the keyboard shortcut is Cmd+Option+J on a Mac or Ctrl+Shift+J on Windows
-- For more Chrome developer tools keyboard shortcuts [click here](https://developers.google.com/web/tools/chrome-devtools/shortcuts).
+- For more Chrome developer tools keyboard shortcuts [click here](https://developers.google.com/web/tools/chrome-devtools/shortcuts)

-You can write and test JavaScript code directly in the console.
-For example, to write your first line of code you could start by writing your name.
+- You can write and test JavaScript code directly in the console

+- To write your first line of code you could start by writing your name.
 As you see, just writing your name will actually result in an error.
 To be able to actually write your name in JavaScript without an error you need to format your name as a data type called a string put inside quotes:
 ```js
 "Michael"
 ```